Inventory reconciliation: 6 improvements you can make now

 If this data is properly fed into your IMS/WMS/workflow tools, you’re essentially relaying inventory data directly from a scanner to a report or dashboard, allowing for more consistent, more accurate reconciliations.

-3. Centralize your systems.
+3. Centralize your data systems

-Centralized systems connect all of your data to all of your teams at all times.
+Ultimately, centralized systems connect all of your data to all of your teams at all times.

 Centralizing your inventory data will give all of your organization’s teams (supply chain or otherwise) visibility into inventory operations and performance.

-That helps streamline recording and reporting, and foster better communication between your team internally, and between you, vendors, and suppliers.
+This will help streamline recording and reporting, and foster better communication between your team internally, and between you, vendors, and suppliers.

 With better visibility and communication, you’ll be able to tackle supply issues more efficiently, and have a deeper viewpoint into what needs to be reconciled, and what the root cause of any disruptions were.

-5. Refine your demand planning and forecasting methods.
+5. Refine your demand planning and forecasting methods

 Forecasting and reconciliation are different sides of the same coin.